Dfeng4150/CSC415-Fall2020-assignment-1-command-line-arguments-Dfeng4150/README.md

 ### Description

-To famiiarize ourselves with using Linux and using the terminals to do command line arguments with our MakeFile that will help display our source code file using mutiple make commands.
+To familiarize  ourselves with using Linux and using the terminals to do command line arguments with our MakeFile that will help display our source code file using mutiple make commands.

 ### Steps